-The key audit matter How the matter was addressed in our audit The Group's inventories primarily comprise high value items like jewelry (gold, diamonds, gemstones etc.) and watches.
-The Group holds audit ew of the significance of the matter we applied the following procedures in this area, among others, to obtain sufficient appropriate evidence: eventory at various locations including factories, cores (retail outlets) and third-party locations.
-We evaluated the design, implementation and tested the operating effectiveness of key controls that the Group has in relation to safeguarding There is a significant risk of loss of inventory given the high value and nature of the inventory involved. and physical verification of inventories including the appropriateness of the Group's standard operating procedures for conducting, recording and reconciling physical verification of inventories and tested the implementation thereof.
-In view of the above, we have identified confirmation of physical inventories as a key audit matter.
-2. We evaluated the design, implementation and operating effectiveness of general IT controls and key application controls over the Group's IT systems including those relating to recording of inventory quantities on occurrence of each sale transaction, including access controls, controls over program changes, interfaces between different systems.
-For locations selected using statistical sampling, we attended physical verification of stocks conducted by the Group and performed roll-back procedures as at the year end, where applicable.
+In view of the significance of the matter we applied the following audit procedures in this area, among others, to obtain sufficient appropriate audit evidence:

+- We evaluated the design, implementation and tested the operating effectiveness of key controls that the Group has in relation to safeguarding and physical verification of inventories including the appropriateness of the Group's standard operating procedures for conducting, recording and reconciling physical verification of inventories and tested the implementation thereof. - We evaluated the design, implementation and operating effectiveness of general IT controls and key application controls over the Group's IT systems including those relating to recording of inventory quantities on occurrence of each sale transaction, including access controls, controls over program changes, interfaces between different systems. - For locations selected using statistical sampling, we attended physical verification of stocks conducted by the Group and performed roll-back procedures as at the year end, where applicable.
 We also performed surprise stock counts at selected stores on a sample basis.
-We also checked on a sample basis reconciliation of inventories as per physical inventory verification and book records.
-For samples selected using statistical sampling, we obtained independent confirmations of inventories held with third parties.
+We also checked on a sample basis reconciliation of inventories as per physical inventory verification and book records. - For samples selected using statistical sampling, we obtained independent confirmations of inventories held with third parties.